antmicro/topwrap/docs/source/description_files.md

 * connecting the IPs and hierarchies
 * picking external ports (those which will be connected to the physical I/O).

 You can see example design files in the `examples` directory.
-The structure of the design file is below:
+The structure of the design file is shown below:

 ```yaml
 ips: